lolusername/Jenny_Markov/README.md

 ### Acknowledgments
 This project was inspired by the work of [@kuiperobjects](https://github.com/kuiperobjects), who introduced the concept of using Markov chains for generative text art.
 Their innovative approach to text generation and analysis has been a significant influence on this project's development.

+The project is a digital reimagining of Jenny Holzer's "Truisms" series, using her powerful philosophical statements as source material for the Markov chain generation.
+Her work exploring the relationship between language, power, and truth continues to influence contemporary digital art and interactive installations.

 ## License